clarkedarkmatter/carrieforky-0d637/content/pages/index.md

     title: Carrie Cares.
     subtitle: ''
     badge:
-      label: Think that Our District Needs A Change iN Strategy?
+      label: Think that Our Community Needs A Change iN Strategy?
 We do.
       elementId: ''
       styles:
         self: